buildingSMART/IFC4.3.x-development/code/README.md

  - Using markdown and standardised templates helps ensure consistency in layout, typography, tables, links, notes, and references.
  - Built-in quality checking procedures during documentation generation.
+ - Hovering over entities shows a quick popup preview of common attributes and data types for convenience
+ - Shows inherited concept usages on all entities
+ - Quick section jumping to browse long or complex pages
+ - Navigation breadcrumb easily communicates the domain scope of the current entity you are browsing
  - API for quick documentation lookup or previews
  - Mobile friendly (well, we plan on it, I would hope)